FreeCAD/FreeCAD-documentation/wiki/Path_Development_Roadmap.md

 Path should have a more robust state for the remaining material.
 This would be useful for visualization, collision avoidance, and REST milling.

 ## Post Processing & Advanced Gcode

--   Post to git

-Gcode for the hobbyist is transient.
-It\'s used once and then likely not retained.
-If the user needs it again, they simply re-post the original file.
-For commercial users under certain certification standards, the gcode is a long-term asset and often may require version control protection.
-Integrating version control directly into the post-processing workflow might be an interesting feature.

 -   modular output for older machines with limited memory.